carlosjennings1991/stock-analysis/README.md

 ![2018 speed](https://github.com/carlosjennings1991/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

 The updated script processes everything much faster, roughly 5x as fast as the original.
+However, the updated code is longer and *more difficult to read*, which can frustrate junior developers and makes transferring the code to someone else more difficult.

 ---

+## Conclusion

+The two scripts accomplish their goal, to showcase and format the 12 stocks for two years, and they both do it quickly.
+However, each has their pros and cons.

+### Conclusion - Original Script

+- Pro: It gets the job done
+- Pro: It's easy to read
+- Con: It takes longer
+- Con: It would probably perform poorly with a much larger data set

+### Conclusion - Modified Script

+- Pro: It gets the job done
+- Pro: It's very quick
+- Pro: It would probably perform well with a much larger data set
+- Con: It's more difficult to read